-The scheme builds on the 10 Steps to Cyber Security, particularly five key aspects relating to ISO27001:
+The scheme is derived from the 10 Steps to Cyber Security, particularly five key aspects relating to ISO27001:

-Implementing the security measures required when building and installing computers and network devices in order to reduce unnecessary vulnerabilities.
+Implementing the security measures required when building and installing computers and network devices to reduce unnecessary vulnerabilities.

 Providing a basic level of protection where an organisation connects to the Internet.